RainbowMiner/RainbowMiner/README.md

 ### 1. setup overclocking profiles

 Use [C]onfiguration->[O]C-Profiles to edit, create and delete overclocking profiles.
-Values for PowerLimit (%), ThermalLimit (ï¿½C), MemoryClockBoost (MHz), CoreClockBoost (MHz) and LockVoltagePoint (ï¿½V) (see hint below) can be defined.
+Values for PowerLimit (%), ThermalLimit (°C), MemoryClockBoost (MHz), CoreClockBoost (MHz), LockMemoryClock (MHz), LockCoreClock (MHz) and LockVoltagePoint (µV) (see hint below) can be defined.
 You may name the profiles like you want.
 Hint: Use the complete profile's names, when editing the config files directly.
 Of course you may also edit the ocprofiles.config.txt file directly.

 Hint: LockVoltagePoint can only be set, if EnableOCvoltage is set to 1 in your config.txt (or use [C]onfiguration->[C]ommon to change)